SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 *You're just here to get flowers, nothing else.*

-As Pinkie started to cry silently, she brushes against a almost unnoticeable amount of poison joke plant.
+As Pinkie started to cry silently, she brushes against an almost unnoticeable amount of poison joke plant.

 *Just tell her you had a Pinkie Sense and everything will be fine.*